pvphan/pvphan.github.io/_posts/2023-05-21-camera-calibration-2.md

 h = V_T[-1]
 ```

 **Code**: For a Python example of the steps from Zhang.1, you can look at [linearcalibrate.py: estimateHomography($\cdot$)](https://github.com/pvphan/camera-calibration/blob/main/src/linearcalibrate.py#L24).
-This example has a normalization step which is omitted here for simplicity.
-The normalization step is critical for a real application.
+This example has a normalization step and iterative refinement step which are omitted in this post for simplicity.
+The normalization step is critical for numeric stability, though I got away without it for some input cases.

 ## Zhang.2) Compute initial intrinsic matrix, $$A_{init}$$